-Title of Risk Description Assessment Risk Owner Status: Impact: Response Rating Level of Concern since previous review Risk Appetite Ambitions Changes since Board on 27 February 25 make informed decisions (Data Quality) and we do not use the data we have effectively (working outside systems) Sufficient resources to implement data strategy and action plan Not meeting customer expectations - Poor reputation and satisfaction.
-Data regarding both customers and assets.
-24.11.23: Less concerned as actions being undertaken to mitigate 04.04.24: Increased concerned due to delays in Phase 2 or NEC which will impact CRM and Assets.
-15.07.24: BMBC CRM to be implemented 05.09.24 - updated impact to actual as we can't deliver the services in the most efficient way without the right data 17.12.24: Moved to critical to reflect resources allocating to the project.
+Title of Risk Description Assessment Risk Owner Status: Impact: Response Rating Level of Concern since previous review Risk Appetite Changes since Board on 27 February 25 We do not have the right data to make informed decisions (Data Quality) and we do not use the data we have effectively (working outside systems) Not meeting customer expectations - Poor reputation and satisfaction.
 We do not currently have fully effective data quality systems in place regarding customers and assets we don't have a clear plan on the data we hold and how we should be using it.
-Unsure of data maturity Still have huge gaps in data people don't take ownership of their responsibility for data - it's everyone's responsibility Actual Actual Critical Same Concerned > Averse Technology and Innovation No changes •Increasing demands from customers - they require increasing support •Increasing regulatory demands •Reduction in funding - more with less •Contact Centre performance - we could miss significant issues •Customers unable to access repairs services online effectively 22.11.23: Housmark mid-year TSM comparison - places BH mid quartile on most measures.
-This could change for year end as some of participants have rolling TSM measures.
-04.04.24: Increased concern due to Backlog of works has increased complaints and reduced customer satisfaction 15.07.24: The TSM results have shown a reduction in customer satisfaction.
-24.12.2024 Phase 2 of the TSM survey now closed.
-Results due Jan 2025 13.1.25 - moved to same concerned as phase 2 results show improvement 31.03.25: Approved the TSM method and time table for 25-26. ©ost of living Planned repairs and reduced budgets Regulatory intervention Chief Executive Actual Actual Critical Same Concerned > Averse Hearing Customers No changes Are we keeping tenants safe by ensuring that damp, mould and condensation are not a health risk to tenants?
-04.03.25: Awaab's Law will come into force from October 2025, ensuring social landlords have to investigate and fix dangerous damp and mould within a set amount of time.
-Damp, mould and condensation have become a priority risk for all landlords, especially due to tenants being unable to afford to heat their homes due to the cost of living crisis.
-The issue is prevailent in the news and tenants are fighting back Executive Director of Property Services Actual Actual Critical Same Concerned > Averse Keeping Tenants Safe No changes
+Unsure of data maturity Still have huge gaps in data people don't take ownership of their responsibility for data - it's everyone's responsibility Actual Actual Critical Same Concerned > Technology and Innovation No changes Reduction in customer satisfaction •©ost of living •■lanned repairs and reduced budgets •■egulatory intervention Chief Executive Actual Actual Critical Same Concerned > Hearing Customers No changes condensation are not a health risk to tenants?
+04.03.25: Awaab's Law will come into force from October 2025, ensuring social landlords have to investigate and fix dangerous damp Executive Director of Property Services Actual Actual Critical Same Concerned > Keeping Tenants Safe No changes

-Title of Risk Description Assessment Risk Owner Status: Impact: Response Rating Level of Concern since previous review Risk Appetite Ambitions Changes since Board on 27 February 25 Ability to deliver historical & in year R&M works within current financial resources available working with contract delivery partners to try and clear throughout the 2024-25 financial year.
-With backlogs of work brings various risks for the organisation.
-A large increase in demand and restricted funding have been the key issues: Increase in repair requests (in year) Historical Repairs (Backlogged) Recent new Consumer Standards placing additional pressure on Landlords to undertake repairs Pending Decent Homes 2 which 'may' incorporate repairs (such as plastering etc) Workshops taken place 6/9/23 with contract delivery partners to assist with the delivery of backlogged repairs.
-Delivery plan due 20/9/23 Executive Director of Property Services Actual Actual Critical Same Concerned > Hungry Hearing Customers No changes The cost-of-living crisis and welfare reform is impacting tenants and our communities •©ost of Living •Beduced funding •More support needs 16.01.25: High Court ruled that DWP acted unlawfully by presenting benefit assessment reforms as a way to support disabled people into work, without making clear that cost savings was a "primary rationale" for the proposals.
-Exec Dir Customer & Estate Services and Exec Dir of Property Services Actual Actual Critical Same Concerned > Averse Hearing Customers The risk title has been updated to include 'welfare reform' due to Govt announcement on 18.03.25.
+Title of Risk Description Assessment Risk Owner Status: Impact: Response Rating Level of Concern since previous review Risk Appetite Ambitions Changes since Board on 27 February 25 Ability to deliver historical & in year R&M works within current financial resources available working with contract delivery partners to try and clear throughout the A large increase in demand and restricted funding have been the key issues: Increase in repair requests (in year) Historical Repairs (Backlogged) Recent new Consumer Standards placing additional pressure on Landlords to undertake repairs Pending Decent Homes 2 which 'may' incorporate repairs (such as plastering etc) Workshops taken place 6/9/23 with contract delivery partners to assist with the delivery of backlogged repairs.
+Delivery plan due 20/9/23 Executive Director of Property Services Actual Actual Critical Same Concerned > 0, Hearing Customers No changes The cost-of-living crisis and welfare reform is impacting tenants and our communities Condition of homes - changing behaviours Qulnerable tenants - changing behaviours Rent arrears, govt policy, Less tenant turnover - reduction in void levels Disrepair cases - legal costs - increasing Communal heating systems - affordability2 Onpredictability of tenant behaviour - increased violence and aggression towards staff, chaotic lifestyles Sustainability of estates - increased ASB, crime, DV Welfare reform announced today to reduce benefits bill.
+Opportunity: Tenants may want to move to smaller accommodation, which will release family-sized properties.
+09.07.24 - increase in disrepair cases.
+18.03.25: Welfare reform announced today to reduce benefits bill.
+16.04.25 : Revisions to UC Fair Repayment Rate Regulations come into force at end of April reducing overall deductions cap from 25% to 15% and giving priority to child maintenance payments over rent and service charges. ©ost of Living Beduced funding More support needs 16.01.25: High Court ruled that DWP acted unlawfully by presenting benefit assessment reforms as a way to support disabled people into work, without making clear that cost savings was a "primary rationale" for the proposals.
+Exec Dir Customer & Estate Services and Exec Dir of Property Services Actual Actual Critical Same Concerned > Hearing Customers The risk title has been updated to include 'welfare reform' due to Govt announcement on 18.03.25.